imlucas/mongoscope-glyphs/README.md

 - [ ] find the gulp task that converts an svg font file to individal png's
 - [ ] include pngs in repo
-- [ ] Add examples with the actual pngs here
+- [ ] add examples with the actual pngs here
+- [ ] package as keynote, PowerPoint and Visio shapes

 ## Making Changes